 Copies of the employment agreement, restricted stock agreements, and stock option agreement are attached to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2006.
-The Board of Directors is requesting shareholder approval of the restricted stock agreements and the stock option agreement and the restricted stock and stock option grants made thereunder.
+The Board of Directors is requesting shareholder approval of the restricted stock agreements and the stock option agreement and the stock option and restricted stock grants made thereunder.
 The affirmative vote of a majority of the shares of Common Stock present in person or by proxy and eligible to vote at the Annual Meeting is required to approve this proposal.